Itsdaodao/tp/docs/DeveloperGuide.md

        ```
       Expected Result:
       1. Verify that a browser opens with the specific URL `https://ay2526s1-cs2103-f12-2.github.io/tp/UserGuide.html`,
-      2. and Result display show the success message above as well as a caveat about launching telegram
+      2. and Result display show the success message above as well as a caveat about launching Telegram

 ### Renaming the Tags for Multiple Users